-- Another employee was hired, without the required background checks, who caused something to go wrong.
+- Another employee was hired, without the required background checks, which caused something to go wrong.

 High Risk Workplaces

+Let’s consider other workplace options as you wonder, “could I sue an employer for negligence?”
 There are many types of accidents at work that can happen, and they can happen in many different types of workplace.
-There are some workplaces which are at risk of injuries than others though and they include:
+Some workplaces are at risk of injuries than others, though, and they include:

 - Factories: You could be injured by dangerous machinery or forklift trucks.

 - The armed forces: There are many risks of working in the armed forces, even when not on a combat mission.